s60sc/ESP32-CAM_MJPEG2SD/README.md

 Additional options are provided on the camera index page, where:
 * `Motion Sensitivity` sets a threshold for movement detection, higher is more sensitive.
 * `Show Motion` if enabled and the __Start Stream__ button pressed, shows images of how movement is detected for calibration purposes.
-Gray pixels show movement, which turn to white if the motion threshold is reached.
+Gray pixels show movement, which turn to black if the motion threshold is reached.

 ![image1](extras/motion.png)